European Citizenship & Values

 How will it impact Irish civil society organisations?

-Through participation in initiatives like the Conference on the Future of Europe, civil society organisations can make their voices and the voices of their beneficiaries heard at EU level and have a chance to make real change.
-The Conference’s online platform may become a permanent public consultation tool that civil society organisations can use to advance their causes.
+Through participation in initiatives like the Conference on the Future of Europe, civil society organisations could make their voices and the voices of their beneficiaries heard at EU level and tocontribute directly to shaping EU priorities.

 Useful Links